OpenMW/openmw/docs/openmw-stage1.md

 ### Sky

-TODO all existing sky effects and possibly new ones; bugger scrawl to fill in the details
+TODO all existing sky effects and possibly new ones

 ### Particles

-TODO all existing particle effects and possibly new ones; bugger scrawl to fill in the details
+TODO all existing particle effects and possibly new ones

 ### Event